-We enter into agreements with integrated delivery health systems and healthcare supply contracting companies, which are commonly referred to as Group Purchasing Organizations ("GPOs") in the U.S., which enable us to sell and distribute our products to their member hospitals.
+We enter into agreements with Integrated Delivery Networks ("IDNs") and healthcare supply contracting companies, which are commonly referred to as Group Purchasing Organizations ("GPOs") in the U.S., which enable us to sell and distribute our products to their member hospitals.
 GPOs negotiate volume purchase prices for hospitals, group practices, and other clinics that are members of a GPO.
 Our agreements with GPOs typically include the following provisions:

-- Negotiated pricing for all group members; - Volume discounts and other preferential terms on member purchases from us; - Promotion of our products by the GPO to its members; and - Payment of administrative fees by us to the GPO, based on purchases of our products by group members.
+- · Negotiated pricing for all group members; - Volume discounts and other preferential terms on member purchases from us; - Promotion of our products by the GPO to its members; and - Payment of administrative fees by us to the GPO, based on purchases of our products by group members.

 Under our GPO agreements, we are required to pay the GPOs a fee of three percent of the sales of our products to members of the GPO.
+Sales to participating IDNs do not have an associated fee.